-23.20 The Conservation Area was originally intended to retain and enhance retains and enhances the setting of D H Lawrence's birthplace at 8a Victoria Street.
+23.20 The Conservation Area was originally intended to retain and enhance the setting of D H Lawrence's birthplace at 8a Victoria Street.
 It also includes the older part of Nottingham Road (from Wellington Street to Mansfield Road), an area to the south including parts of Church Street and Woodland Way, and lengths of terracing to the north known as "The Buildings", which won an award for housing renewal in 1978.
+The Area was extended in 2008 to include properties on Church Street and Ratcliffe Street.

-Map 53: Kimberley Conservation Area
+Map 5553: Kimberley Conservation Area